 Chromebook sleeps when you close the lid, right?
 It wakes up pretty fast when you open the lid again.
 It wakes up in a second or less.
 Good.
-But, I preferlosingga couple of seconds there for the sake of extra security.
+But, I prefer losing a couple of seconds there for the sake of extra security.
 I have enabled “Require password to wake from sleep”.

-When this is enabled, my password is required to unlock the Chromebook when I open the lid again or you come back to the Chromebok after leaving it idle for a while.
+When this is enabled, my password is required to unlock the Chromebook when I open the lid again or you come back to the Chromebook after leaving it idle for a while.
 Good.
-I don’ want anyone else playing with my Chromebook when I have logged in and have my stuff open.
+I don’ want anyone else playing with my Chromebook when I have logged in and had my stuff open.

 To enable this feature, go to settings and type wake in the search box and you should see this option.

 3. Restrict Sign-in Of New Users

 Chromebooks are “sharing friendly”.
 But it is “too sharing friendly” from me.
 Anyone can add their Google ID from the login screen and start using the Chromebook.

 Isn’t that too much?

 I think so.
 I disable this by restricting new users.
 Search “restrict” and you will see “Manager users’ click that to see this option “restrict sign-in to following users”.
-Once this is enabled, only users you manually add from this page will be able to login to your Chromebok.
+Once this is enabled, only users you manually add from this page will be able to login to your Chromebook.

 4. Install Disconnect for Chrome

 I will let you read the official description for the extension.

 Thousands of companies and organizations secretly collect your personal data when you use the web, creating a shadow web of connections between sites you go to and trackers you probably never heard of.
 Disconnect for Chrome graphs the spread of your data from sites to trackers, in real-time, to expose and, optionally, to break these hidden connections.

 Install this extension from here.